 About Welder Library

 Constructed in 1998, Welder Library is dedicated to the Benedictine Sisters of Annunciation Monastery and bears the name of Sister Thomas Welder, OSB, president emerita of the University of Mary.
-The Welder Library serves over 50,000 patrons each year, seats 204 students, has 30 computer workstations, and currently has approximately 50,000 print volumes, more than 300,000 eBooks, over 3,000 multimedia items, and databases providing access to over 40,000 journals.
-Materials are accessible through an online catalog.
-Welder Library provides free interlibrary loan access to local, regional, and nationwide library collections.
+Welder Library has nearly 75,000 visitors each year, seats 204 students, and has 30 computer workstations.
+The library collection has over 50,000 print volumes, more than 350,000 eBooks, over 3,500 multimedia items, and databases providing access to over 60,000 journals.
+Library materials are searchable through an online catalog.
+Welder Library provides interlibrary loan access to library collections nationwide.

 The Mission, Vision and Values of Welder Library